SebastianGraban/CMAP/README.md

 ## Prerequisites ##

+There are two methods for obtaining the environment required to run the script.
+The two methods both work and are a matter of preference.

+### Conda environment ###

 Included within this repository is a requirements.txt files which contains all of the necessary packages required to run any of the scripts.